 If a tree has only a few leaves it is easy to visualize (but rarely use only a single tree).
+There are a number of boosting algorithms, which differ primarily in the rule for updating the weights (\epsilon-Boost, LogitBoost,...)

-There are a number of boosting algorithms, which differ primarily in the rule for updating the weights (\varepsilon-Boost, LogitBoost,...)
 Other ways of combining weaker classifiers: Bagging (Boostrap-Aggregating), generates the ensemble of classifiers by random sampling with replacement from the full training sample.
-The top quark
+Single top quark production (CDF/D0)